China sticks to economic growth target of 'around 5%' despite a looming trade war

 The government also said in a draft budget released Wednesday that defense spending would rise 7.2% this year to 1.78 trillion yuan ($245 billion), second only to the United States.

-It released the growth target in a separate report presented to the National People's Congress by Premier Li Qiang.
-The 32-page document acknowledged challenges at home and abroad.
+It released the growth target in a separate report, portions of which were presented to the nearly 3,000 members of the National People's Congress by Premier Li Qiang in a 55-minute address.
+The 32-page document acknowledged both international and domestic challenges.

-“An increasingly complex and severe external environment may exert a greater impact on China in areas such as trade, science, and technology,” he said in an almost hourlong address.
+“An increasingly complex and severe external environment may exert a greater impact on China in areas such as trade, science, and technology,” the report said.
 “Domestically, the foundation for China’s sustained economic recovery and growth is not strong enough.
 Effective demand is weak, and consumption, in particular, is sluggish.”

 The IMF has projected China's economy will grow 4.6% this year, down from 5% in 2024, according to Chinese government statistics.